FeatureBaseDB/www/content/blog/terraform-experiment.md

 ssh ubuntu@`terraform output ip`
 ```

-And finally cleanup when your done with
+And finally cleanup when you're done with

 ```
 terraform destroy